A workspace serves several purposes and can be used as

 .
 When developing transformation code, it’s easiest to create a workspace with read-only input mappings enabled and look directly in the database to find the correct database and schema names.

-You can also unload data from the workspace.
+You can also unload data from the Python and R workspaces.
 To unload data, configure Table Output Mapping or File Output Mapping (or both) and click Unload Data button.

 Unloading data is useful, for example, when your ad-hoc analysis leads to valuable results, or when you trained a new model which you’d like to use in transformations.